opencompany/awesome-open-company/README.md

 - [The Open Company Initiative directory](http://www.opencompany.org/directory/) (OCI):
   A group of companies which adopted the OCI pledge
 - [The Open 100](http://wayback.archive.org/web/20110824041839/http://www.openbusiness.cc/category/directory/openbusiness/): a [competition held in 2009-2010](http://wayback.archive.org/web/20120727175118/http://www.openbusiness.cc/open100/about/) to find the top 100 open innovation companies.

+## License
+This work and all contrubitions to it are released into the public domain.